A record of our formation

 The group was active socially, at one stage setting up a drama section.
 They entered the Youth Drama Festival in Southall, acting a play called “Count Albany” by Don Carswell.
 This play was about Bonnie Prince Charlie.
 Bill Elbourne was the leading actor and the play won the competition!

 Meanwhile, the group moved from the Labour Hall and now met in Southall Youth Centre, near the Odeon cinema – later MFI.
 After a council reorganisation, these premises became unavailable so the club took up an offer of free evening accommodation at Dormers Wells School in Southall.
 This site was some distance from good transport connections and group membership started to fall.
 Once again a search for accommodation took place and the group moved to St Matthew’s Church Hall, Ealing Common.
 Social evenings were held here for many years.
-But what happened in
+But what happened in these meetings?

 Well, these meetings took place once a week.
 There were speakers, slide shows, folk dancing and fancy dress parties, to name but a few.
 The members voted also for an outdoor programme, which consisted of a Youth Hostel weekend once a fortnight!
 On the intervening weekend there would be a Sunday walk and two grades of cycle ride.
 Membership grew rapidly to around 100 and no member was allowed to organise more than two events each quarter.
 There was even lobbying to attract votes, to ensure that “your event” got included in the programme.
 There were specially arranged breaks at Bank Holidays and Christmas.
 The Christmas Party was always held at a Youth Hostel, where the Warden (manager) provided special catering for a negotiated price.
 Coaches were hired to take the large numbers to this party.